ggasp/examples/v3/java/README.md

 The program executed can be found in `src/main/scala/com/emarsys/e3/api/ConfirmationMail.java`

-Refer to `config.json` in order explore or change the configuration of the client.
+Refer to `config.props` in order explore or change the configuration of the client.

 The example creates a simple HTML mail (no plain text content) with a single link and three conditional contents (`##SUBJECT##`, `##HEADER##` and `##FOOTER##`) and further demos the usage of personalization variables (`$$RCPT_DOMAIN$$`), too.

-The recipients of the generated newletters are stored in `recipients.csv` and `recipients2.csv`.
+The recipients of the generated confirmation mails are stored in `recipients.csv` _and_ `recipients2.csv`.
 You might want to change the email addresses to point to actual mail boxes.